utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/make-your-own-automatically-scheduled-tasks.md

 ## Goal

-Create a monitor and a flow to get the high and low temperature forecasts for a given ZIP code and post them to a Twitter account.
+Create a monitor and a flow to get the high and low temperature forecasts for a given ZIP code and post them to a Twitter account daily.

 ## Prerequisites